VirtualFlyBrain/pipeline/doc/pipeline.md

 Scala code built on the SCOWL library:  https://github.com/VirtualFlyBrain/VFB_neo_kb_2_owl

 This code is used to gate release of datasets to OWL (and from there to staging & production).
-Any dataset with production=true is converted to OWL.
+In 'ALL' mode, any dataset with production=true is converted to OWL.
 It can also be used to write named datasets to OWL, independent of any dataset flags.

+Jenkins: https://jenkins.virtualflybrain.org/job/Build_vfb.owl  Any dataset with production=true is converted to OWL.

 ### FB2Prod

-* Import pub data from FlyBase: uk/ac/ebi/vfb/neo4j/flybase2neo/import\_pub_data.py - run via [Pipeline shell script](https://github.com/VirtualFlyBrain/pipeline/blob/master/process.sh)
+* Import pub data from FlyBase: uk/ac/ebi/vfb/neo4j/flybase2neo/import\_pub_data.py - run via [Pipeline shell script](https://github.com/VirtualFlyBrain/pipeline/blob/master/process.sh) as part of [Jenkins pipline job](https://blanik-jenkins.virtualflybrain.org/view/Rancher/job/Load_VFB_Production_DB/)

-* Import expression curation from FlyBase: uk/ac/ebi/vfb/neo4j/flybase2neo/expression_runner.py - Not currently in pipeline shell.
+* Import expression curation from FlyBase: uk/ac/ebi/vfb/neo4j/flybase2neo/expression_runner.py - Not currently in pipeline shell. https://blanik-jenkins.virtualflybrain.org/view/Rancher/job/Load_VFB_Production_DB-development/

 ### Prod2Prod